Delmastro/Delmastro/README.md

 ### Ciao 👋

-#### Welcome to my Github Profile
+#### *Welcome to my Github Profile*

 #### *I enjoy creating programs that relate to music 🎹, mathematics 📖 and language ✏️*

-Here is a collection of my computer science projects, ideas and notes.
-Data-science and cryptography are also interests of mine and consequently, repositories for these categories have been created.
+Here is my collection of computer science projects, ideas and notes.
+Data-science, cryptography and pattern recognication are also fields I am interested in.